 The first 1-digit component, Section, defines the broad section in which the variable belongs, such as the Wealth Inequality Trends or the Wealth Topography section.

-The 2-digit Sector component provides additional granularity, such as the specific institutional sector being measured, e.g., the Household sector including the Non-Profit Institutions Serving Households.
+The 2-digit Sector component provides additional granularity, such as the specific institutional sector being measured, e.g., the Household sector including the Non-Profit Institutions Serving Households., or the levels of kinships to which a given tax applies.

 The 3-digit Variable Type component denotes the type of variable being measured, e.g., the Gini coeﬀicient, Top or Bottom shares, a tax threshold or aggregate wealth.